-The Dairy Alliance has been offering live virtual farm tours to students and families across the Southeast region.
+The Dairy Alliance has been offering live virtual farm tours to students and families across the Southeast region where people can learn interesting cow facts.
 During these tours, viewers have submitted their questions about dairy farming, milk, and cows.

 Below are some of the most popular cow questions we’ve received.
 Read on to have your cow questions answered.